Prasad998/IICKS/run.md

 * Implemented a configurable **TF-IDF / BERT / Sentence-BERT model backend** with graceful fallback and dependency validation, enabling experimentation across classical NLP and transformer-based approaches without changing the service architecture.

+**Hows for IICKS**

+IICKS — Incident Categorization & Knowledge Search (Personal Project, 2026) · [GitHub link]

+Architected a 3-service incident-triage platform (Next.js frontend, Spring Boot reactive API gateway, Python FastAPI NLP service) communicating over a non-blocking WebClient pipeline end-to-end.

+Diagnosed and eliminated a production-grade concurrency defect where blocking calls on Reactor Netty's event-loop threads caused intermittent 500 errors under WebFlux; refactored the full gateway request path to Mono<T> reactive chains.

+Built a TF-IDF centroid classifier achieving 98% accuracy / 0.98 macro-F1 across 5 incident categories on an 800/200 stratified holdout split; benchmarked against a fine-tuned BERT classifier (95% accuracy) and identified why the simpler model won on this data — an evidence-based model-selection decision, not a default choice.

+Engineered a pluggable model-backend abstraction (TF-IDF / BERT / Sentence-BERT) with automatic dependency-aware fallback, preventing service crashes from missing model artifacts or misconfiguration.

+Audited a 1,000-row synthetic dataset and found only 21% of rows were textually unique despite full category balance; built a combinatorial data-generation pipeline that raised uniqueness to 100% while preserving every existing ID and category distribution, eliminating duplicate results in similarity search.

+Load-tested the system with Locust at 50 concurrent users (1,655 requests, 0 failures); diagnosed p95 latency degradation from ~500ms to ~5.2s as GIL-bound thread-pool saturation on synchronous CPU-bound inference — a root-cause finding that pointed to horizontal worker scaling over further code-level optimization.
 ---

 This is where I would add one more bullet **after we actually run the test**: